mdn/translated-content-de/files/de/web/css/color_value/color/index.md

   );
 }

-/* Verwenden Sie @supports, um alte Syntax zu unterstützen, die r g b Werte erfordert als Prozentwerte (mit Einheiten) in Berechnungen zu spezifizieren.
+/* Use @supports to add in support old syntax that requires r g b values to be specified as percentages (with units) in calculations.
-   Dies ist erforderlich für Safari 16.4+ */
+   This is required for Safari 16.4+ */
 @supports (color: color(from red display-p3 r g calc(b + 30%))) {
   #one {
     background-color: color(